transport-stack/ondc-buses-seller/README.md

 - Now you can start working by creating a new branch for yourself
 - Branch naming convention would be like `dev_<yourname>`
 - `git checkout -b dev_<yourname>`

+# ONDC Seller API Endpoints

+## 2.1.1 Search (1)

+**Objective:** Provide the user with all available stops and routes data.

+**Description:**

+* Returns every stop and its associated routes when no specific origin or destination is provided.
+* Useful for fetching the complete network dataset.

+---

+## 2.1.2 Search (2)

+**Objective:** Provide real-time bus search capabilities based on user queries.

+**Description:**

+* Accepts start and end stop parameters.
+* Returns all possible routes connecting those stops, intermediate stops, fare details, and GPS coordinates.

+---

+## 2.1.3 Select

+**Objective:** Allow users to select the route through which they want to travel.

+**Description:**

+* Manages user session state for route selection.
+* Applies reservation timeout to release holds automatically.
+* Returns the chosen route’s fare breakup and verifies the transaction session.

+---

+## 2.1.4 Init

+**Objective:** Initiate bus ticket booking.

+**Description:**

+* Calculates total fare based on passenger count.
+* Sends fare details to the buyer app to begin payment.
+* Updates settlement terms if provided by the buyer.

+---

+## 2.1.5 Confirm

+**Objective:** Confirm the bus ticket booking.

+**Description:**

+* Triggered after payment completion on the buyer side.
+* Generates a PNR and returns a ticket (QR code) to the buyer.
+* Supports multiple payment methods (UPI, credit/debit cards).

+---

+## 2.1.6 Update

+**Objective:** Update an existing ticket booking.

+**Description:**

+* Accepts update requests from the buyer.
+* Processes changes and returns the updated ticket details to the buyer.